-moving on with our next colectivo futurist feature, we want to turn your attention to the fantastic works of seattle based Stacey Rozich. having studied illustration at California College of Arts in San Francisco. her work varies from bold folk art in watercolor and gouache, to simple pen and ink line drawings. heavily influenced by her eastern european heritage, her pieces compel a great deal of enthusiasm for lively colors and mysterious creatures. having recently quit her day job to focus solely on art, we are confident she will quickly find success thanks to her marked style and personality.
+We’re psyched to introduce the fantastic works of Seattle based artist Stacey Rozich.
+Having studied illustration at California College of Arts in San Francisco, her work varies from bold folk art in watercolor and gouache, to simple pen and ink line drawings.
+Heavily influenced by her Eastern European heritage, her pieces compel a great deal of enthusiasm for lively colors and mysterious creatures.
+Having recently quit her day job to focus solely on art, we are confident she will quickly find success thanks to her marked style and personality.

 Every time I get asked this question I wish I had a cooler answer besides the usual tired old “I’ve done it since forever” shtick most artists have, but I don’t and I have done it since forever.
 Like I was struck by lightning one day and all of the sudden I was possessed with this uncontrollable urge to draw!
 Nope, it runs in the family and I’ve decided to make it my career.
 Attending CCA seemed like a natural progression in the sitcom that is my life; I knew I wanted to go to art school at the end of High School and I threw fits and went on hunger strikes until my mother agreed to sign on to the student loans for it.

 CF: it seems there is a story connecting all of your illustrations. where does your inspiration come from? do you usually come up with a story before starting a piece or does it evolve as you go?

 There is a definite evolution in the narrative.
 The inspiration comes from cultures all over the world and my research is key to keeping my ideas and story lines fresh.
 Not only is there evolution in the stories, but I see it in the sharpening of my technical skills in each piece I do.
 The compositions and execution of the really finite details are only getting more and more honed as I create large bodies of work, like for a solo show.
 Practice makes perfect, right?